Home > how to make bone meal fertilizer

 How to Apply Bone Meal to Plants?

-After breaking up the clumps, sprinkle an even layer over the entire topsoil surface in container gardens or raised beds.
+How to use bone meal in the garden?
+You should break apart the clumps of bone meal for vegetable gardening when incorporating bone meal fertilizer into your garden.
+Then, sprinkle an even layer over the entire topsoil surface in containers or raised beds.
 For lawns, use a broadcast spreader and spread an even layer across the lawn.

 What Can You Use Instead of Bone Meal?

-You can also use natural ingredients such as coffee grounds, eggshells, banana peels and seaweed to supplement your bone meal fertilizer mix.
 Coffee grounds add nitrogen, phosphorous, calcium and magnesium.
 Eggshells are a great source of calcium carbonate which helps balance the pH of your soil.
 Banana peels are high in potassium.
 Seaweed provides different minerals which promote healthy root growth.

 Frequently Asked Questions